-Figure 131.
+Figure 128.
 Installing the power button

-1. Using the alignment post, place the power button along with its cable on the palm-rest assembly.
+1. Using the alignment post, place the power button on the palm-rest assembly.
 2. Replace the two screws (M2x2) that secure the power button to the palm-rest assembly.

 1. Install the [power button board](#).
 2. Install the [system board](#).